As an Amazon Associate I earn from qualifying purchases.

 No-Till - Back to Eden - Lasagna Styles of Vegetable Gardening:

-To get the full understanding of the Back to Eden method, there is no book that is as good as this documentary.
+To get the full understanding of the Back to Eden method, the documentary is a must see.
 The Back to Eden Film, visits the founder of this method, Paul Gautschi in his own garden, and it is well worth watching.

 Perhaps vegetables aren't really your thing, yet you would still like to grow food.
 Food forests are an excellent way to do that.
 They include fruit and nut trees, berry bushes and more.
 Check out my Food Forest Inspiration article to get some great ideas!